mttcrn/polimi-CSE-notes/Machine Learning.md

 - Bellman equation gives recursive decomposition.
 - Value functions stores and reuses solutions.

-Dynamic programming assumes full knowledge of the MDP.
+Dynamic programming **assumes full knowledge of the MDP**.
 It is used for planning an MDP.
 It can be used for:
 - Prediction: takes as input a MDP and policy $\pi$ and gives as output the value function $V^{\pi}$.
 - Control: takes as input a MDP and gives as output the optimal value function $V^*$ and the optimal policy $\pi^*$.
 ## Finite-Horizon DP